SilentSarah/RetroPong/DOCUMENTATION.md

 ./manage.py runserver
 ```

-## 2 - PostgreSQL Connection to the Database:
+## 2 - PostgreSQL Connection to the Database

 Since iMacs in 1337 have a malfunctioning version of docker a vps had to be used to host the database